Haveadream1/travel-to-korea/README.md

 # Travel to Korea

-Travel to Korea is a website with the purpose to present and book a trip to South Korea.
+Travel to Korea is a website with the purpose of presenting and booking a trip to South Korea.
-We can find on the website the presentation of the popular destinations, review from user as well as a form for the reservation
+On the website, we can find a presentation of the popular destinations, reviews from users, and a form for making a reservation.

 ## Goal

-The purpose of the project is to get familiar with HTML and CSS
+The purpose of the project is to get familiar with HTML and CSS.
-The idea comes from a exercise from the Odin project
+The idea comes from an exercise from the Odin project.

 ## Preview